DanailMadzharov/mfa-service/README.md

 3. From the root directory of the project run the following command:
    `docker-compose up --build`

+NOTE: Due to platform specific needs, additional commands must be executed inside the MySQL container in order for the service to work on Mac/Linux machines (this is only valid for Mac/Linux)!

+## FOR MAC AND LINUX MACHINES ADDITIONAL STEPS

+4\* Open the Docker Desktop and open the terminal for the mfa-service-db

+5\* Login inside the mysql server with the following command:

+``mysql -u root -p rootusersisnice``

+6\* After successfull login execute the following three queries in the given order:

+``CREATE USER ‘root’@’%' IDENTIFIED BY ‘rootusersisnice’;``

+``GRANT ALL PRIVILEGES ON _._ TO ‘root’@’%';``

+``FLUSH PRIVILEGES;``

+NOTE: Make sure the commands are correct and with the correct (') symbol everywhere, otherwise it will not work.

+7\* After executing the queries successfully restart the mfa-service container

 # Example CURL requests

 TIP: CURL requests can be pasted into the Postman url input box and they automatically get converted to basic requests